 Dear Students, Please remember that completing this form is voluntary.
 Your feedback on the statements below is helpful for your teachers to reflect on their practice.
 Your honest, thoughtful, and careful feedback is important to us.
 The feedback you provide is confidential.
 Thank you for helping to make AISC an exceptional international school.
 Sincerely, Andrew A. Hoover Head of School Directions: The statements below are designed to find out more about your class and teacher.
 This is not a test.
 Do not put your name on this paper.
 Please respond to all the statements.
 Please work independently to complete the survey.
-(4) Strongly Agree (3) Agree (2) Disagree (1) Strongly Disagree (0) Do not know: Does Not Apply
+(4) Strongly Agree (3) Agree (2) Disagree (1) Strongly Disagree (0) Do not know; Does Not Apply

-What is your experience in the class during this school yea ar?
 1. I am learning new ideas and skills in this class.
 4 3 2 1 0 2.
 I am encouraged to ask questions and actively participate in this class.
-4 3 2 1 0 3.
+4 3 2 1 0

+What is your experience in the class during this school year?

 I work on assignments that require me to integrate ideas or information from a number of sources (ex. print media, online databases, personal interviews, internet).
-4 3 2 1 0 4.
 I am encouraged to continually improve, revise or refine my work.
-4 3 2 1 0 5.
-I use a variety of materials and resources (e.g. books, simulations, digital media, computer, internet, word processing, spreadsheet) for my learning.
-4 3 2 1 0 6.
-I receive helpful feedback (written and verbal) from my teacher about my performance in this class.
-4 3 2 1 0 7 .
-My homework assignments support what is taught in class.
+3 2 1 0 4 3 2 1 0

+I use a variety of materials and resources (e.g. books, simulations, digital media, computer, internet, word processing, spreadsheet) for 4 3 2 1 0 my learning.

+6. I receive helpful feedback (written and verbal) from my teacher about my performance in this class.

+7. My homework assignments support what is taught in class.
 4 3 2 1 0 8.
 In this class there is a balance of learning and teaching approaches (lecture, discussion, group projects, collaborative group work).

-4 3 2 1 0 9.
-I have a reasonable amount of homework in this class.
-4 3 2 1 0
+9. I have a reasonable amount of homework in this class.

 10. I am encouraged to write clearly and effectively.
 4 3 2 1 0 11.
 I am encouraged to speak clearly and effectively.
 4 3 2 1 0 12.
 I am encouraged to do my best.
 4 3 2 1 0 13.
 In this class I have challenged myself and feel good about my efforts.
 4 3 2 1 0 14.
 I appreciate the value of what I am learning in this class.
 4 3 2 1 0 15.
 I am taught to think critically: to go beyond memorizing facts, ideas or methods.
 4 3 2 1 0 16.
 I am taught to analyze elements of an idea, concept, experience or theory.
-4 3 2 1 0 17.
-I am taught to organize ideas, information and experiences, and to apply them creatively.
+4 3 2 1 0 17. l am taught to organize ideas, information and experiences, and to apply them creatively.
 4 3 2 1 0